Several days ago, NASA’s Astronomy Picture of the Day was the impressive “Io: Moon Over Jupiter,” which was taken by the Cassini spacecraft.

 Nevertheless, I’ve always found it intriguing.
 There aren’t many two-letter girl names out there, and this is the only one I know of from Greek myth.

 Do you like the name Io?
 Would you give it to your baby girl?

-*The name of the Bosphorus, which comes from Ancient Greek and means “ox passage,” commemorates Io-the-cow’s crossing of the strait.
+*The name of the Bosphorus, which comes from ancient Greek and means “cow passage,” commemorates Io-the-cow’s crossing of the strait.